whistlegraph/aesthetic-computer/README.txt

 *** iOS ***
   - [🟡] Audio loads inconsistently / slowly on iOS.
+    (Debug on the actual device.)
+  - [] Page sometimes doesn't load on iOS, what's the hangup?

 *** rainbow bot text ***
   - [] Stop printing rainbow text on the bot replies.